 Article 6.
 Executive Committee

-The Executive Committee of the Chapter shall consist of: the President, President-Elect, Past-President, Secretary, Treasurer, Newsletter Editor, Standing Committee Chairs, and the Presidents of the Sacramento-Davis, Humboldt State and Hawaii Student Subunits of the Chapter.
+The Executive Committee of the Chapter shall consist of the President, President-Elect, Past-President, Secretary, Treasurer, Newsletter Editor, Standing Committee Chairs, and the Presidents of the Sacramento-Davis, Humboldt State, and Hawaii Student Subunits of the Chapter.
 It is authorized to act for the Chapter between general membership meetings, to perform Chapter duties and functions, and to disperse funds for Chapter business.

 A voting quorum for transaction of official business of the Executive Committee shall be six Executive Committee members, including at least three elected officers (President, President- Elect, Past-President, Secretary, and Treasurer) and three Standing Committee Chairs.
 In the event that a Standing Committee Chair cannot attend an Executive Committee meeting, the Chair may designate another member of the same committee to attend with full voting rights.

 Each member of the Executive Committee shall have one vote on Executive Committee decisions.
-In the event of a tie, the President’s vote shall be the deciding vote.
+In the event of a tie, the President’s vote may cast the deciding vote.

 Executive Committee meetings are called by the President.